ConfederacyOfGaia/Gaia/players-guide.md

 ### Cleric

-A humanoid or dragonborn cleric must choose Bahamut or Tiamat as their diety.
+A cleric must choose Bahamut or Tiamat as their diety.
 This choice constrains the available Divine Domains, and any domains not explicitly mentioned are not available.

 Divine magic functions mostly identically to PHB, except for limits on spell availability.